Molly – Moyen Poodle – Retired Female

-Molly is a Moyen Poodle (meaning between the mini and the standard in size) she is 18 pounds and 18 inches.
+Molly is a CKC Registered Moyen Poodle (meaning between the mini and the standard in size) she is 18 pounds and 17 inches at tthe shoulder.
 She is so adorable and sweet.
 We raised Molly here for the first 6 months and then she was placed with her current Guardian Family in Washington.
-Molly came to us all the way from Georgia!
-Her breeder is TheMoyenPoodle.com.
+Molly came to us all the way from Georgia (now in Texas)!
+Her breeder is Connie at TheMoyenPoodle.com.

 Molly has recently raised her final litter of Mini Aussiedoodles.
-We did hold back one of her beautiful daughters to carry on her amazing and magical bloodline though so we look forward to seeing Mya’s puppies in the near future.
+We did hold back one of her beautiful daughters to carry on her amazing and magical bloodline though so we look forward to seeing Mya’s Mini Aussiedoodle puppies in the near future.
 Update: Mya has had two litters of adorable puppies!

 Molly has passed all her genetic testing with flying colors CERF (eyes), Heart, OFA Hips and Elbows and she is VW clear.

-Romeo & MJ are Moyen Poodles from themoyenpoodle.com in Georgia.
+Romeo & Zena are Moyen Poodles from themoyenpoodle.com in Texas.
 I had her shipped here when she was only 8 weeks old.
 I also designed the website for themoyenpoodle.com.
 They have beautiful poodles some of the very best in the Moyen poodle size blood lines in the USA.

-MJ is Molly’s Mommy and according to her breeder she is an angel of a girl and loved by all that know her.
-She is a cream with green eyes and a liver nose.
-MJ is 40 pounds and 19 inches tall so as you can see Molly took after her Dad.
+Zena (MJ) is Molly’s Mommy an angel of a girl, loved by all that know her.
+She’s a cream with green eyes and a liver nose.
+She’s 30 pounds and 18-19 inches tall so as you can see Molly took after Romeo more.

 The Moyen Poodle falls in-between the Miniature and Standard Poodle size.
 Not an official AKC size variation, however has become popular outside the USA.

-Please check out our Guardian Home Program page for a full description of how our Guardian program works.
-We will be looking for guardian homes for a few pick of the litter puppies in the Summer of 2012!
+Please check out our Guardian Home Program page for a full description of how our Guardian program works!

 Videos of Molly